-Nature uses fire to encourage growth of certain plant species.
-The Table Mountain Pine, a species that is only found in the Appalachians, often uses fire to help release its seeds.
+In the 1900s, land managers worked hard to prevent forest fires from starting.
+Without this natural phenomenon, native species began to suffer and are now in danger of disappearing from our mountains forever.
+The Table Mountain Pine is an example of one such species.
+The Table Mountain Pine is only found in the Appalachians and often uses fire to help release its seeds.
 The cones are tightly closed and covered in resin.
 Fire melts that resin, allowing the seeds to fall out of the cone.
 Because of the lack of natural fire to help plant new trees, the Table Mountain Pine population has been in decline, and the species could soon be in danger without careful fire management.

-Just as important, without fires, forests can become overloaded with highly flammable shrubs and other fuels, which increases the risk of dangerously hot and fast-burning wildfires that threaten local communities and important park resources, and pose safety issues for firefighters.
-Shenandoah is at particular risk because of the number of trees that have recently been killed by gypsy moth, hemlock wooly adelgid, and severe storms.
+Just as important, the plants that overload the forest in the absence of fire can become highly flammable fuel.
+This increases the risk of dangerously hot and fast-burning wildfires threatening local communities and important park resources, as well as posing safety issues for firefighters.
+Shenandoah is particularly at risk because of the large amount of dead wood on the forest floor from trees killed by gypsy moth, hemlock wooly adelgid, and severe storms.
 National Park Service managers now use prescribed burns to bring fire safely to the mountains.
 These are fires that are deliberately set by trained professionals to burn understory growth and create healthy forest environments.